Skip to main content

 curl -H "Content-Type: application/json" \

--H "Authorization: Bearer ${BUILDER_JWT}" \
+-H "Authorization: Bearer $(cat builder.jwt)" \

--cacert ca.crt \
+--cacert ca.crt \

---key sutro.key \
+--key mtls.key \

---cert sutro.crt \
+--cert mtls.crt \

 -X POST \

-https://sapi.withsutro.com/applications/$(jq -r '.id' < application.json)/generate
+"https://sapi.withsutro.com/applications/$(jq -r '.id' < application.json)/generate"

 This call returns quickly; your application is being generated.